binsync/docs.binsync.net/docs/ui-guide.md

 ![](./img/manual4.png)

 Like all other tabs, you can sync either from the displayed person and artifact or from some other person.

+### Utilities
+The Utilities tab shows different options for BinSync.
+Here you can change BinSync's sync behavior and perform Magic Syncs (replace local artifacts with artifacts from the BinSync repo) and Force Pushes (push all of your artifacts to the BinSync repo).
+You can also turn on Auto Fast Sync, which automatically replaces your decomipler's auto-generated function names with names from the BinSync repo.

 ---